Are you considering buying a gravel bike but don’t know how to choose it? You are in the right place.

 |Titanium||11 to 13.5 kg|

-The estimated weight is based on the market research I did and the comparison of weights of gravel bikes.
+The estimated weight is based on the market research I did and the comparison of the weights of gravel bikes.
 The bike weight also depends on the components used on the bike.
-The more expensive gravel bikes usually have better and lighter components so their overall weight is also lower.
+The more expensive gravel bikes usually have better and lighter components, so their overall weight is also lower.

-Gravel bikes use 1X, 2X, or 3X shifting.
+Gravel bikes use 1X or 2X shifting, sometimes 3X.
 Which one is the best?
 Let’s talk about their pros and cons.

 1X shifting (1 chainring) offers the least amount of gears (usually 1×9, 1×10, 1×11).
 These groupsets are lighter and easier to maintain thanks to fewer parts.
 They are also suitable for beginners because the rider can only focus on rear shifting and does not have to think about cross-chaining.